GrGrie/grgrie.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm a M.Sc. student at RPTU Kaiserslautern-Landau and a research assistant under the supervision of [Naghmeh Ghanooni](https://ml.cs.rptu.de/people/naghmeh-ghanooni.php).
-My research centers on improving the performance and robustness of computer vision models through data-centric methods.
-I work on synthetic data generation, data selection, and feature-space analysis to strengthen model generalization, especially under **spurious correlations**.
+My work focuses on a variety of methods to improve computer vision robustness, covering synthetic data generation, data selection, feature-space analysis, and mitigating **spurious correlations**.

-My practical work includes training and evaluating large-scale self-supervised and contrastive learning models, integrating new datasets into custom pipelines, and designing reproducible multi-run experiments.
-Recently, I have also become interested in enhancing model reasoning via test-time scaling and reinforcement-learning-based approaches.
+I train and evaluate large-scale self-supervised and contrastive models, integrate diverse datasets into custom pipelines, and design reproducible multi-run experiments.
+Beyond research, I bring solid software engineering and ML systems experience, from dataset curation and augmentation to building scalable, reliable training and deployment workflows.

-Alongside my academic success, I have a strong foundation in software engineering and ML systems: from dataset curation and augmentation workflows to model deployment.
-I enjoy building reliable, scalable systems and exploring new SOTA techniques in machine learning.